-As stated in Appendix F-2 above, grievances (complaints) are also reported to the state Medicaid agency on a quarterly basis as required by the risk contract between the DHHS Division of Health Benefits and the PIHP.
+As stated in Appendix F-2 above, grievances (complaints) are also reported to the state Medicaid agency on a quarterly basis as required by the risk contract between the DHHS Division of Health Benefits and the PHP.
 The Division of Health Benefits and the DMH/DD/SAS have developed a joint reporting form to increase consistency of processes to the extent possible.

-The grievance process is conducted by the PIHP and is an expression of dissatisfaction by the enrollee about things that are not "actions."
+The grievance process is conducted by the PHP / PIHP and is an expression of dissatisfaction by the enrollee about things that are not "actions."
 Actions refers to denial of a service request; limited authorization of a service request; reduction, suspension, or termination of a previously authorized service; denial of payment for a service; failure to authorize or deny a service request in a timely manner; or failure to resolve a grievance (i.e., within 90 calendar days).
 The grievance process is separate from the reconsideration/state fair hearing process.
 Enrollees do not have to file a grievance before requesting reconsideration of an action.

-The appeal process (called "reconsideration" in North Carolina) is conducted by the PIHP.
+The appeal process (called "reconsideration" in North Carolina) is conducted by the PHP / PIHP.
 Appeal refers to a request for review of an action (please refer to the definition in the previous section of what constitutes "actions").
 Appeals can be filed in writing or orally by the enrollee or provider (with written consent).
-The enrollee has 30 days to request an appeal of the PIHP action.
+The enrollee has 30 days to request an appeal of the PHP / PIHP action.
 If the request is made orally, the enrollee must submit a written request within 30 days of the date of the adverse notice.
 Individuals making decisions on appeals cannot have been involved in any previous level of review or decision-making.
 The enrollee must be allowed a reasonable opportunity to present evidence and allegations of fact or law and must be allowed to examine his/her medical records and the documents considered during the appeal.
-For standard resolution of an appeal and notice to affected parties, the State must establish a timeframe that is no longer than 3 working days after the PIHP receives the appeal.
+For standard resolution of an appeal and notice to affected parties, the State must establish a timeframe that is no longer than 45 days from the day the PHP / PIHP receives the appeal.
+For expedited resolution of an appeal and notice to affected parties, the State must establish a timeframe that is no longer than 3 working days after the PHP / PIHP receives the appeal.
 Timeframes to decide both grievances and appeals (both standard and expedited) may be extended up to fourteen (14) calendar days if additional information is required.

-In North Carolina, enrollees must exhaust the PIHP Appeal Process ("Reconsideration") before accessing the State Fair Hearing (referred to as an "Appeal").
+In North Carolina, enrollees must exhaust the PHP / PIHP Appeal Process ("Reconsideration") before accessing the State Fair Hearing (referred to as an "Appeal").
 Medicaid State Fair Hearings are governed by 42 Code of Federal Regulation (CFR) Part 431 and utilize the Administrative Hearings procedure.
 These hearings apply to an appeal ("reconsideration") not decided wholly in favor of the enrollee.
-The PIHP is a party to the State Fair Hearing and the process is controlled by state law and rules.
+The PHP / PIHP is a party to the State Fair Hearing and the process is controlled by state law and rules.
 The enrollee has 30 days to request a State Fair Hearing from the date of the appeal ("reconsideration") decision.
-After 30 days, the PIHP appeal ("reconsideration") decision becomes final.
+After 30 days, the PHP / PIHP appeal ("reconsideration") decision becomes final.